 The History and Meaning of the Unity Sand Ceremony

 The unity sand ceremony emerged in the late 1980s as an alternative to the unity candle ceremony.
 The latter was a popular tradition in the Catholic faith in which a couple would light two candles individually and then light a central candle together.
-“As people started moving their ceremonies and celebrations out of doors, they needed to find an alternative ritual,” says expert Alisa Tongg.
+“As people started moving their ceremonies and celebrations out of doors, they needed to find an alternative ritual,” says life-cycle celebrant and nondenominational minister Alisa Tongg.
 “The flame was going out from the wind.”
 People started using sand as a substitute for candles.
 They also like that the new practice created a keepsake from their big day.

 Meet the Expert

-Alisa Tongg is a certified life-cycle celebrant in Stroudsburg, PA.
+Alisa Tongg is a certified life-cycle celebrant in Stroudsburg, Pennsylvania.
 She specializes in composing personalized, meaningful wedding ceremonies for couples.

 Unity Sand Ceremony FAQs